shubhamnag14/ml-time-series-analysis-sarimax-master/README.md

  In EDA stage, we will be applying a bunch of techniques such as, boxploting, rolling statictics (mean, std) by time based features (year, month, day, weekday and quarter) to find out 2 components (trend, seasonility) out of 3 time series components over specific plots, rougly.
 Those plots will give reasonable feedback for TSA before starting it.

-In TSA stage, we will build different models for non-seasonal and seasonal approahes
+In TSA stage, we will build different models for non-seasonal and seasonal approahes by using ARIMA and SARIMAX